I Want a Smart Thermostat but Don't Have a C Wire - What Do I Do?

 1. Cut power to the thermostat at the breaker.

-3. If there are five or six multicolored wires, you have what you need for a smart thermostat.
+3. If there are five or six multicolored wires, you have what’s needed for a smart thermostat.
 You might be pondering what color is the C wire on a thermostat—and the answer to that is usually blue.

 4. If there are three or four thin multicolored wires, you’re nearly there.
-Ensure the C wire isn’t tucked within the wall.
-If you can’t find one, we may be able to install one for you or you may be able to run your new thermostat without one.
+Ensure the C wire isn’t tucked in the wall.
+If you can’t find one, we may be able to put in one for you or you may be able to use your new thermostat without one.

-5. If you have two thick wires, you may be able to run a smart thermostat with an adaptor just for high-voltage systems.
-Or you may be able to install a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring is incompatible and you don’t want to install new wiring.
+5. If you have two thick wires, you may be able to use a smart thermostat with an adaptor designed for high-voltage systems.
+Or you may be able to install a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring won’t work and you don’t want to install new wiring.

 Do Nest or ecobee Need a C Wire?

-Two of the top brands are the Nest smart thermostat and ecobee smart thermostat.
-If you have two to four wires, these thermostats could be an option for you.
+Two of the most popular brands are the Nest smart thermostat and ecobee smart thermostat.
+If you have two to four wires, these thermostats could work for you.

-Nest says its thermostats are designed to consume not a lot of power and can often share it with your HVAC system.
-However, you may need to have a professional like Phelps Heating & Cooling install a C wire with the Nest Thermostat E or Nest Learning Thermostat if you’re running into power problems or a battery that’s frequently drained.
+Nest says its thermostats are made to need not a lot of power and can often share it with your HVAC system.
+However, you may need to have a specialist like Phelps Heating & Cooling, Inc. put in a C wire with the Nest Thermostat E or Nest Learning Thermostat if you’re having power problems or a battery that’s frequently drained.

-ecobee is compatible with 24-volt systems (ones with three to six thermostat wires) and includes a C wire adaptor.
-So, you’re good if you don’t have a thermostat C wire.
+ecobee is compatible with 24-volt systems (ones with three to six thermostat wires) and comes with a C wire adaptor.
+So, you’re taken care of if you don’t have a thermostat C wire.

-Depend on Phelps Heating & Cooling for Your Smart Thermostat Installation Needs
+Rely on Phelps Heating & Cooling, Inc. for Your Smart Thermostat Installation Needs

-At Phelps Heating & Cooling, we’re always on the lookout for methods to keep you more comfortable while keeping heating and cooling costs reasonable.
-If you have questions about switching to a smart thermostat without a C wire, reach us at 270-358-3167.
-We can help you select the right model for your residence and even install new wiring if needed.
+At Phelps Heating & Cooling, Inc., we’re always seeking methods to keep you cozier while keeping utility expenses reasonable.
+If you want to learn more about upgrading to a smart thermostat without a C wire, contact us at 270-358-3167.
+We can help you select the right model for your home and even put in new wiring if required.